thangle89/PersonalBlog/content/blog/practical-function-compositions-in-js/index.md

 bankAccount.chargeCredit(10);
 console.log(bankAccount.balance) //output: 50 ??
 ```
+Let's pause for some moments and try to figure out what went wrong `...`

 Apparently, current implementation of `once` does not work for objects.
-What just happened is that we use the utility `once` on a method of an object, this method need to access to `this` context when it execute, but in current implementation what we have is
+What just happened is that we use the utility `once` on a method of an object, this method need to access to `this` context when it executes, but in current implementation what we have is

 ![problem in once ](./once-problem.png)